Icesito68/Port-Windows-11-Lge-devices/guide/English/2-Instalation.md

 ### Assign letter `x` to Windows volume

 #### Select the phone's Windows volume
-> use `list volume` to find it, usually it's the penultimate one
+> use `list volume` to find it, usually it's the one before the last one

 ```diskpart
 select volume <number>